contactpyxelmorph-afk/Pyxel-Morph/README.md

 tile grid using 8 palettes:
 ![tile grid using 8 palettes](tile_grid.png)
 ![actual recolor](gb_ex.png)
-note: in scene 8 I pasted the palette colors on the color panel rather than the find-closest-hex panel, so colors are a bit mismatched
+note: in scene 8 I pasted the palette colors on the color panel rather than the find-closest-hex panel, so colors are a bit mismatched; took 25 minutes to color each image with tile_grid

 ## 📬 Support